 The Graduate School offers writing support for students in partnership with the Thompson Writing Program and English for International Students.
 Resources include academic courses, individual writing consultations, and additional support for international students.
+Students can also take advantage of online resources to support their development as writers.

 Through The Graduate School's partnership with the Thompson Writing Program, graduate students can enroll in classes that support them in developing as writers.
 Below you'll find the current list of course offerings.